 Defining value labels

 Value labels are used to match a text to a numerical variable value.
-For example, if the endpoints of a response scale to the question “Safety of your workplace” are coded with 1=”Low” and 4=”High”, these responses can be switched between their numerical and text representations in the Data Editor.
+For example, if the endpoints of a response scale to the question “Satisfaction with flexibility of working arrangement” are coded with 1=”low” and 5=”high”, these responses can be switched between their numerical and text representations in the Data Editor.

 By clicking a cell in the Value Label column, the following dialog box will appear.